kevin-pek/dsa3101-deployment/README.md

 For more detailed information on the frontend and backend repos, please click on their respective folders!

+Check out our [wiki](https://github.com/kevin-pek/dsa3101-deployment/wiki) for more information about our project!

+Confused?
+Need help running this app?
+Check out our [help](https://github.com/kevin-pek/dsa3101-deployment/wiki/Help) page for a list of common issues and FAQs!

 ## Prerequisites

 The entire application stack runs on docker, so please make sure you have Docker installed.